Balancing Effort and Ease

 Yoga is a spectrum of things from restorative yoga with props to fast sweaty sun salutations.
 Yoga is breathing deeply.
 Yoga is meditation.
 Yoga is using the body to still the mind.
 Yoga helps us mine our inner core of steadiness, peace and happiness.

-Yoga means union: first, of our body, mind, and spirit; then, of each one of us with God, the greater consciousness, or with whatever you believe is greater than you alone.
+Yoga means union: first, of our body, mind, and spirit; then, of each one of us with God, the higher power, or the greater consciousness, or with whatever you believe is greater than you alone.
+Further, we are all connected to each other on this earth.
+Wayne Dyer said, “Think of yourself as connected to everyone else on this planet by an invisible string.”

 When and how?